labdao/plex/docs/docs/tutorials/protein-folding.md

     Requirement already satisfied: idna<4,>=2.5 in /usr/local/lib/python3.10/dist-packages (from requests) (3.4)

-## Fold the protein using ColabFold
+## Fold the protein

+With the sequence downloaded, we can now use ColabFold to fold the protein.

 ```python
 from plex import CoreTools, plex_create